cristobers/music-rating/README.md

 ## Why this exists

+This was made for a small group of friends who host an album club in which they listen to and rate albums.

-Discord puts a hard limit on the amount of variables you can have on a single command, after trying to put as much information into a single command, we have reached the limit.
+Discord puts a hard limit on the amount of variables you can have on a single bot command, after trying to put as much information into a single command, we have reached the limit.
-This Flask application was made to allow for more verbose rating of albums, without having to worry about Discords imposed bot command limitations.
+This Flask application was made to allow for more verbose rating of albums, without having to worry about Discords imposed bot command limits.

 ## Oauth2 implementation